Obesity in Children and Teens

 - Many things can lead to childhood obesity.
 These include genes and lifestyle choices.

 - Body mass index (BMI) is used to diagnose obesity.
-It’s based on a child’s weight and height.
+It’s based on a child’s age, weight, height and sex.

-- Treatment may include diet counseling, exercise, therapy, and support.
+- Treatment may include nutrition counseling, exercise, therapy, and support.

 - Obesity can lead to many other health problems.
 Some of these are heart disease, type 2 diabetes, and joint problems.